HimbeerserverDE/i3-setup/README.md

 desktop environment installed.
 In this case, run you can run the `install_additional.sh` script to install and configure lightdm.
 It also installs additional desktop programs like firefox and thunderbird.

-## Known issues
-i3-gaps isn't in the official Debian apt repositories and needs to be compiled from source.
-I'll eventually integrate this into the `install.sh` script.